nemocrys/multilog/doc/devices.rst

 This module contains a class for each device implementing device configuration, communication and saving of measurement data.

-Each device must implement the following functions:
+To be compatible with the sampling loop of multilog each device must implement the following functions:

 - init_output(self, directory: str) -> None
 - sample(self) -> Any